 Effect of quality loss on the perception of emotion

-An article, posted almost 16 years ago filed in communication, emotion, thesis & university.
+An article, posted more than 16 years ago filed in communication, emotion, thesis & university.

 The central question in this document is whether sound quality degradation affects the perception of emotion.
 Based on this short review of literature I believe that it is safe to assume that as long as the contents of speech is intelligible, emotions can be heard.Note: This document one of the 'darlings' that I had to kill to keep my thesis focussed.
 I've invested little effort in making this a great piece for reading… (This document was written as an early summary of my literature review that was part of my graduation project.
 As a result of this investigation I decided not to dive into this matter any further)"Sound quality" has been analyzed systematically in emotion perception research in the form of inference studies (Scherer, 2003) which have been employed to investigate which properties of a sound are most important for the communication of emotions.
 One methodology for analyzing the respective contribution In one of these studies, of each parame…